DeForestt/aflat/Docs.md

     return 0;
 };
 ```
-### Annonymous Functions
+### Anonymous Functions
 Functions can be defined without a name.
-Annonymous functions.If the function body only has one statment, the curly braces are not requiered.
+Antonymous functions.If the function body only has one statement, the curly braces are not required.
+Because aflat does not know the return type for anonymous functions, type inference cannot be used to determine the type.
+The compiler will assume that whatever you know what you are doing and will not check the return type.
+Be careful!

 ```js
 [<parameters>]=>{
     <function body>